History & Project Timeline

 On Thursday, April 29, 2020, UND held a beam raising ceremony.
 Beam raising ceremonies historically are a construction tradition to celebrate the placement of the final structural beam to "top off" the building's structure.
 A custom beam including the phrase "For ALL UND Students...Past, Present, & Future" painted in UND green and also including student signatures from a February 2020 beam signing event was raised and placed in the North Tower.

 February 2021 Construction Update Video

-The Memorial Union reopening is anticipated for Fall 2021.
+UND's Memorial Union officially re-opened in the fall of 2021.
+To celebrate the new building, UND President Andy Armacost, student leaders and special guests officially held a ceremonial ribbon cutting during Homecoming week.
 The MU will continue its tradition of serving as the heart of the UND campus, ushering in an enhanced UND student engagement experience.